pal03377/master-thesis/thesis.typ

   caption: [Use Case Diagram for the Tutor],
 ) <useCaseModelTutorInstructor>

 In @useCaseModelTutorInstructor we show the use cases of both an instructor and a tutor who use Artemis with Athena to grade students' submissions.
 The instructor can select the assessment module that is best suited for giving feedback suggestions on the specific exercise to be assessed (#frlink(<frSelectAssessmentModule>)).
+Examples of the assessment module include the CoFee module for text exercises, ThemisML for programming exercises or one of the two available modules using LLMs for feedback suggestions on both programming and text exercises.
-After that has happened and the exercise due date is reached, the tutor can start grading the submissions.
-They can view a given submission and directly receive feedback suggestions from Athena (#frlink(<frViewFeedbackSuggestionsUI>)).
-The tutor can then either accept the suggestions or edit them (#frlink(<frAcceptFeedbackSuggestions>)).
-Alternatively, they can also choose to ignore the suggestions and write their own feedback (#frlink(<frRejectFeedbackSuggestions>)).
+After the instructor selected an assessment module and after the exercise due date is reached, the tutor can start assessing the submissions.
+They can view a given submission that is chosen by the current assessment module in Athena (see @useCaseModelAthena).
+Then, they will directly receive feedback suggestions from Athena (#frlink(<frViewFeedbackSuggestionsUI>)).
+The tutor can either accept the suggestions or edit them to match their evaluation of the submission (#frlink(<frAcceptFeedbackSuggestions>)).
+Alternatively, they can also choose to reject the suggestions and to only give manual feedback (#frlink(<frRejectFeedbackSuggestions>)).
+Any combination of accepting, modifying and rejecting suggestions is possible.
 After the tutor has finished grading the submission, they can submit the result to the system.

 #figure(
   image("figures/use-case-diagram-Athena.svg", width: 82%),
   caption: [Use Case Diagram for the Athena System],
 ) <useCaseModelAthena>

+In @useCaseModelAthena we show the use cases of the Athena system in Artemis.
+Athena can suggest the next submission for assessment (#frlink(<frSuggestNextSubmission>)) to later learn as efficiently as possible from the given manual feedback in the correct order (e.g. by suggesting the submission with the highest potential _information gain_ in CoFee).
+It can then suggest feedback for the submission (#frlink(<frProvideFeedbackSuggestions>)) using the assessment module selected by the instructor, which makes the suggestions based on the submission itself, previous manual feedback given by all tutors, and potentially other related metadata like grading instructions of the exercise.
+Both suggesting the next submission and suggesting feedback need insight into the submissions by the students, which is why Athena needs to be able to access them.

 === Analysis Object Model
 #rect(